-I would wager that most people don’t know what this week’s topic is about.
-The title is merely a clever play on the two titles of the films, but in reality this week’s theme would more accurately be portrayed as “Films about Directing”.
-While there are many films that explore the “behind the scenes” of movie-making, few focus on the directors themselves.
+I would wager most people don’t know what this week’s topic is about.
+The title is merely a clever play on the two titles of the films, but in reality, this week’s theme would more accurately be portrayed as “films about directing.”
+While many films explore the “behind the scenes” of movie-making, few focus on the directors themselves.
 In fact, most of those films focus on the drama of the actors.
-And yet, sometimes the creative process that a director goes through has its own challenges that can also be filled with just as much drama.
+And yet, sometimes the creative process a director goes through has its own challenges that can also be filled with just as much drama.
 What inspires directors to make films is sometimes the very same thing that causes people to act in them.
-And whether you’re shooting your first film on a reel of Super 8, or have just completed your 8½th film, there is a certain art that goes into making movies that might be quantified, but rarely understood.
+Whether you’re shooting your first film on a reel of Super 8, or have just completed your 8½th movie, there is a particular art that goes into making movies that might be quantified, but rarely understood.
 This week’s two films look at what it takes to make a movie from the director’s perspective.

 Length: 112 minutes / 1.86 hours

 How many of us have snuck away with the family video camera to go and shoot our own movies?
-Whether we want to experiment with the medium of stop motion, film a battle scene with our friends or just capture some sick bike tricks, most kids are limited by the camera that their family owns.
-And even though most films end up being a garbled mess that never quite measure up to your expectations, the fact that you went out there and shot it shows at least some initiative.
+Whether we want to experiment with the medium of stop-motion, film a battle scene with our friends, or just capture some sick bike tricks, most kids are limited by the camera their family owns.
+And even though most films end up being a garbled mess that never quite measures up to your expectations, the fact that you went out there and shot it shows at least some initiative.
 Yet, there are some who do show exceptional talent when they get behind that camera.
-These are truly the talented ones, since a lot goes into a successful film, including a lot of money.
-The low budget films of our childhood are always impressive monuments to ingenuity, to say the least.
+These are the truly talented ones.
+Since a lot goes into a successful film, including a lot of money, the low-budget films of our childhood are always impressive monuments to ingenuity, to say the least.

 Summer has finally hit in a small Ohio town in 1979.
 But instead of going swimming or playing games, Charles Kaznyk (Riley Griffiths) has plans of a different sort.
 Charles has decided to make a zombie film with his friends.
 Of course, while he wants the movie to be a success, he is also hoping that its leading lady, Alice Dainard (Elle Fanning) will notice him.
 Unfortunately, a relationship forms between Alice and his best friend, Joe Lamb (Joel Courtney).
 However, in the attempt to get the perfect location shot, Charles accidentally catches a spectacular train crash on the film of Joe’s Super 8 camera, thrusting all the kids into a government cover-up that will reveal what the town is really made of.
 But don’t think Charles has given up on his film just yet.
 With events out of their control happening around them, Charles uses the real events as backdrops for his fake movie.